coachshea/neo-pipe/readme.md

 Worth noting, the operator-pending mode will, of course, work with any text object, including user-defined text-objects.
-The [textobj-user] and [related plugins] provide many useful text-objects which can be combined with the NeoPipe operator mapping.
+The [textobj-user] and [related plugins] provide many useful text-objects combine nicely with NeoPipe's operator mapping.
 If, for example, a user is looking for repeatability for the entire file (still not sure what the use would be), I suggest the [textobj-entire] plugin also by kana.
 There are many other useful user-defined text-objects available within that ecosystem.
 If you are not familiar with